 Therefore, the higher the ratio, the more optimized a company’s costs and expenses are for research and development as a higher portion of costs and expenses are being channeled into R&D activities.

-For example, Facebook’s ratio of R&D spending to total costs and expenses clocks in at 34.6% in fiscal 2020, the highest among all companies in the same fiscal year.
+For example, Meta’s ratio of R&D spending to total costs and expenses logged 37% on average since fiscal 2020 and the figure came in at a massive 40% in 2022, the highest among all companies in the same fiscal year.

-It’s a normal practice for tech companies such as Facebook, Twitter, Snap and Pinterest to reward their employees with companies’ stocks.
+It’s a normal practice for tech companies such as Facebook, Twitter, Snap, and Pinterest to reward their employees with company stocks.

 Therefore, it’s worthwhile to take a quick look at the percentage of the R&D spending that comes from stock-based compensation.